 Holland's excellent bicycle path network is clearly marked with the ANWB (Royal Dutch Touring Club, an automobile association) red and white signs and mushroom-shaped posts, indicating the quickest route from A to B.

 Cycling paths: cyclists must use the cycling path if there is one.
+Cycle paths are usually paved in a red-brick colour to clearly differentiate them from roads or footpaths.
 Cycling paths that are marked with rectangular blue signs, marked fietspad are not compulsory.
 Where there is no cycling path, cyclists may cycle on the road along with cars.

-To assist cyclists the ANWB has placed a large number of emergency repair kits throughout Holland which allow punctures and minor repairs to be undertaken by riders.
+To assist cyclists the ANWB has placed a large number of emergency repair kits throughout Holland which allow riders to repair their own punctures and undertake minor repairs.
+Called fietsservicepunten, many of these Bicycle Service Points also have recharge facilities for electric bikes.
 It is however, still recommended to carry a patch kit and necessary tools when riding.

 Bicycle lights: approved lights at the front and the back are compulsory at night and when visibility is reduced.